cmg777/starter-academic-v501/content/post/20240917-cambodia-research-seminar2024/index.md

 ## Keynote presentations

-- Big data and artificial intelligence for mapping poverty vulnerability in Cambodia By Theara Khoun (UNDP Cambodia)
+- Big data and artificial intelligence for mapping poverty vulnerability in Cambodia

+Theara Khoun (UNDP Cambodia)

-- Monitoring the dynamics of local human development in Cambodia: A view from outer space By Carlos Mendez (Nagoya University, Japan)
+- Monitoring the dynamics of local human development in Cambodia: A view from outer space

+Carlos Mendez (Nagoya University, Japan)

 ## Panel discussion